mrcrow/mrcrow.github.io/_posts/2014-07-28-MRFlipTransition.md

 ---
 MRFlipTranstion is an UIViewController custom transition like the WebView presentation effect on Facebook's **Paper**

-It is a learn to do project, before this, I was never written any animation code using CoreAnimation framework but only UIView animation block.
+It is a learn to do project, before this, I've never written any animation code using CoreAnimation framework but UIView animation block.